 Meeting with an Advisor

-You will speak with a Regulated Canadian Immigration Consultant (RCIC) or a Regulated International Student Immigration Advisor (RISIA).
-RCICs and RISIAs are both licensed by the Immigration Consultants of Canada Regulatory Council (ICCRC) to give immigration advice to students.
+Our immigration advising team members are Regulated Canadian Immigration Consultants (RCICs).
+RCICs are licensed by the Immigration Consultants of Canada Regulatory Council (ICCRC) to give immigration advice to students.

 We Advise on These Issues